Stormwater Authority (SWA)

 A: Yes, there were public meetings for the stormwater fee held on September 12 and October 2, 2018.
 Public Comment periods were also accessible at the Board of Commissioners’ and Stormwater Authority’s meetings.
 The meetings were announced via the Township website, newsletters, newspaper, and media sites.

-Q: My water stays on my property; it doesn’t flow to a storm drain.
+Q. My water stays on my property; it doesn’t flow into a storm drain.
 Am I exempt?

 A: No. Even if stormwater does not flow directly to the street or into a storm drain, all runoff accumulates pollutants as it travels across land.
 The storm drain system allows for the continuity of traffic, commerce and public safety in the event of a storm.
 Furthermore, the removal of pollutants from our waterways is necessary for the long-term health and vitality of our community.
 Everyone benefits from those conditions regardless of how runoff may be directed on their personal property.